csmith111/csmith111.github.io/_posts/2016-02-07-ASecondBlogPost.markdown

 ### Exercises

-1. Create the functions `subtract`, `divide`, `multiply` just like we did the add function.
+1. Create the functions `subtract`, `divide`, `multiply` just like we did the `add` function.

 2. Create a function to convert from kilograms to pounds.

 3. Slightly more challenging create a function to check if a string is a palindrome.
-(Hint: there is a function called reverse that you can use.
+(Hint: there is a function called `reverse` that you can use.
 In case you are stuck you can see the solution below.)

 {% highlight Haskell %}
 import Graphics.Element exposing (..)
 import String exposing (..)

---defining the function double isPalindrome : String -> Bool isPalindrome aString = aString == reverse aString
+--defining the function is Palindrome isPalindrome : String -> Bool isPalindrome aString = aString == reverse aString